Comb: Chinese combs

-In China, combs are referred by the generic term shubi (梳篦) or zhi (栉) and originated about 6000 years ago during the late Neolithic period.
+In China, combs are referred to by the generic term shubi (梳篦) or zhi (栉) and originated about 6000 years ago during the late Neolithic period.
 Chinese combs are referred as shu (梳) when referring to thick-tooth comb and bi (篦) when referred to thin-tooth comb.
 A form of shubi produced in Changzhou is the Changzhou comb; the Palace Comb Factory, also called Changzhou combs Factory, found in the city of Changzhou started to operate since the 5th century and continues to produce handmade wooden combs up to this day.Shubi were also introduced in Japan during the Nara period where they were referred by the generic name kushi.

 Japanese combs

-In Japan, combs are referred as kushi.
-Indigenous Japanese kushi started to be used by Japanese people about 6000 years ago in the Jomon era.
+In Japan, combs are referred to as kushi.
+Indigenous Japanese kushi started to be used by Japanese people about 6000 years ago in the Jōmon era.
 In the Nara period, Chinese combs from the Tang dynasty were introduced in Japan.
 Another form of comb in Japan is the Satsuma comb, which started to appear around the 17th century and was produced by the samurai warriors of the Satsuma clan as a side job.